rust-lang/rustc-perf/collector/benchmarks/README.md

   programs.
 - **cranelift-codegen**: The largest crate from a code generator.
 Used by Firefox.
+- **cranelift-codegen-0.82.1**: The largest crate from a code generator.
+Used by wasmtime.
 - **diesel**: A type safe SQL query builder.
 Utilizes the type system to ensure a lot of invariants.
 Stresses anything related to resolving trait bounds, by having a lot of trait impls for a large number of different